Instant Loan in Germany: Online Approval and Fast Payout (2026)

 Scan or photograph your ID, payslips, and bank statements beforehand.
 Upload delays are one of the most common reasons for slow processing.

-Check if both banks support instant transfer
+Confirm both banks support instant transfer

-Compare Sofortkredit Offers
+Compare Sofortkredit offers

 Free, non-binding comparison.
 Your inquiry is SCHUFA-neutral (Konditionsanfrage).

-Related Guides
+Related guides

-Loan Comparison
+Loan comparison

 Compare rates from multiple German banks

-Credit Calculator
+Credit calculator

 Calculate monthly payments and total cost